 contraindicate intramuscular injection.

-to the vaccine, such as subjects with congenital or acquired defects in B-cell
+response to the vaccine, such as subjects with congenital or acquired defects in

-function, those receiving chronic systemic (oral, intravenous, or intramuscular)
+B-cell function, those receiving chronic systemic (oral, intravenous, or

-corticosteroid therapy, or those receiving immunosuppressive therapy.
-Subjects with
+intramuscular) corticosteroid therapy, or those receiving immunosuppressive therapy.

-terminal complement deficiency may be included.
-Additional details will be provided in
+Subjects with terminal complement deficiency may be included.
+Additional details will

 8. History of microbiologically proven disease caused by N meningitidis or Neisseria